amaljoyc/css/README.md

 - `overflow: hidden` can be used to hide the element when it goes out of its parent container after applying the relative positioning.

 #### position: sticky

+- It is a hybrid or a combination of relative and fixed positioning.
+- Its pretty new and hence doesn't have proper browser support.

+### Images and Background Images

+TBD